We’ve all seen really bad LinkedIn profile images.

 Bonus: No Picture

 The ultimate no-no is not uploading any kind of image to represent yourself!
 Any viewer to your page will most likely move along without a picture.
 Don’t you?
-So, if you don’t have a photo you like yet, use an image of anything, as long as it’s appropriate and follows the guidelines above.
+So, if you don’t have a photo you like yet, use an image of anything, as long as it’s appropriate, and follow the guidelines above.

 And when you’re done with your picture, time to have a look at your professional email signature.